Updated Feb 19, 2026

 Hydrates

 Even if you have oily skin, it’s probably dehydrated.
 In fact, oily skin is often the result of skin that is seriously dry.
-When your skin is dry, your sebaceous glands start clocking over time to produce more sebum to compensate.
-The result is skin that is excessively oily and usually blemish-prone.
+When skin feels dry, it can start to look overly shiny or unbalanced.
+The result is skin that may appear oily and more prone to visible blemishes.

-Succinic acid also works as an emollient to help condition and soften your skin and as a humectant to draw moisture in and lock it inside for ultimate hydration.
+Succinic acid also works as an emollient to help condition and soften your skin and as a humectant to draw moisture in and lock it in.

 Antioxidant Properties

-You can protect your skin against free radicals by dosing it with antioxidants.
-Antioxidants shield your skin from free radicals and help you avoid skin damage associated with it.
+You can protect your skin against free radicals with antioxidants.
+Antioxidants help protect the look of skin from environmental stressors that can dull its appearance.
 Succinic acid is a natural antioxidant, similar to vitamin C.

 Exfoliating Properties